 Media professionals who meet the criteria must be affiliated to one or several news organizations, and their applications must be validated by their news organization.

-Media accreditation is now open.
-For more information and to apply for accreditation please click here.
-The deadline for applications is 31 March 2017.
+Media accreditation is now closed.
+For more information about accreditation please click here.

 The AISGOC Press Operations team will assist media by providing accommodation advice and general recommendations on hotels in Baku.
 Media representatives are equally free to arrange for their accommodation individually and independently from the AISGOC Press Operations team.